 - 1. Physical layer The physical atoms that everything runs on. - 2.
 Data link layer The self-replicating patterns of links between atoms. - 3.
 Network layer The network of relations between all life on Earth. - 4.
-Transport layer The circulations that power animals such as us. - 5.
+Transport layer The relationships and exchanges between us. - 5.
 Session layer The dialogues between individuals that give rise to culture. - 6.
 Presentation layer The mental representations that give rise to the mind. - 7.
 Application layer The relationship of reason and reality.